KebabOverIp/RepairThings/README.md

 Checklists #Methodology step by step for attacking or elevating privileges. refering to exploit or cheatsheat object

-Lists #Repository of various pathlists or wordlists, ideal for enum file in LFI situation, bruteforce, enum web app or API...
-ENUM ENUM ENUM!
+Lists #Repository of various pathlists or wordlists, ideal for enum file in LFI situation, bruteforce, enum web app...

 Exploit #Scripts & exploits poc repository.